hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 The Sawtooth package repositories provide two types of Ubuntu packages: stable or nightly.
 We recommend using the stable repository.

 #.
 Open a terminal window on your host system.
+   From this point on, this procedure refers to this window as the "validator terminal window".
+   In the following examples, the prompt ``user@validator$`` shows the commands that must run in this window.

 #.
 Choose either the stable repository or the nightly repository.